-Spend the day in New York City with an up-close perspective of the Manhattan skyline, Liberty and Brooklyn Bridge on a fully narrated Circle Line Sightseeing cruise.
+Spend the day on things to do in NYC with an up-close perspective of the Manhattan skyline, Liberty and Brooklyn Bridge on a fully narrated Circle Line Sightseeing cruise.
 Hop on Metro North from New Haven or Stamford and ride all of the way to your stop at Penn Station.
 Then take an Uber or taxi to Pier 16 or 83 (and have a peek at this site, depending on which cruise you choose – you can save some money on a package deal) where you will buy your tickets and board one of Circle Line’s state-of-the-art cruise ships – Circle Line Bronx, Staten Island, Liberty, Brooklyn, Manhattan, Queens, XVI, or XVII.

 Buy your tickets at the ticket window (or online at circleline.com) and while waiting you can grab a hotdog, water or some snacks at one of the local vendors outside of the gates.
 Ticket range in price from $31 up to $65 and all depend on the cruise you choose to take.
 There is a discount rate for children.